 One Workplace is a global platform designed to connect SoftwareOne sellers with customer requests from around the world.
-The platform tracks all interactions and requests, making them accessible to sale agents across various departments.
+The platform tracks all interactions and requests, making them accessible to sales agents across various departments.

 Enable sales agents to manage their tasks more effectively within the digital platform instead of spreadsheets, respond to requests more quickly, and have more time to pursue new customer opportunities.
+To accomplish that, I identified the following success metrics:

 Allow sales agents to easily learn the new system without time waste or sacrificing efficiency